Calmquist/calmquist.github.io/_posts/2024-04-13-house-verge-5.md

 ## Belters of the Hyperspace Graveyard
 I am considering merging the Hyperspace Graveyard and the unnamed belt.
 I wanted some belter population because I thought that Lithian belters would be a neat combination.
 Both the belt and the graveyard would share elements such as pirates, scavengers, spacers, etc., so I figured combining them made sense.
 The graveyard is not the entirety of the belt, but it is a prominent location.

+The material presented here is my original creation, intended for use with the [GURPS](https://www.sjgames.com/gurps/) system from [Steve Jackson Games](https://www.sjgames.com/).
+This material is not official and is not endorsed by Steve Jackson Games.